Reporting: Costa Rica

 Another director of the Costa Rican telecommunications monopoly also appears to have received a $1.2 million payment.

-Rodríguez was president when the seeds of the scandal involving Finland were planted.
-The national assembly in December 2001 agreed to accept a $39 million loan from Finland on the condition that the money be used to purchase medical equipment from firms in Finland.
+Rodríguez was president when the seeds of another scandal were planted.
+The national assembly agreed to accept a $39 million loan from Finland on the condition that the money be used to purchase medical equipment from Finland.

-The loan generated an undisclosed $9 million commission for politically connected officials and the head of a leading pharmaceutical company, Corporación Fischel.
-Two executives of that company now are under investigation and one is in jail
+The loan generated an undisclosed $9 million commission for politically connected officials and the head of a leading pharmaceutical company.
+Some are now in jail and under investigation.

 A judge prohibited Rafael Ángel Calderón, another former president, from leaving the country because of his apparent involvement in the loan deal.

-Medical professionals said they did not really need all the equipment purchased with the loan.
+Medical professionals said they did not really need the equipment that would be purchased with the loan.

-Rodríguez embarked on a face-to-face campaign to win the five-year post of secretary general.
+Rodríguez embarked on a face-to-face campaign to win the post of OAS secretary general.
 He made personal visits to most of the leaders of the nations of the hemisphere.
-Following Costa Rican tradition, he sought a consensus, and he was elected unanimously last spring.
+Following Costa Rican tradition, he sought a consensus, and he was elected unanimously last Spring.